Germany and Italy to urge fellow EU members to reform to compete

 Germany and Italy urge EU reforms to enhance competitiveness, warning of risks from global rivals.
 They propose cutting red tape and boosting market integration.

-The document, reviewed by Reuters, warns that Europe's living standards and sovereignty are at stake, with many new competitors increasing their global influence.
+The paper, reviewed by Reuters, says Europe's living standards and sovereignty are at stake as new competitors increase their global influence and the growth gap between Europe and the U.S. and China has widened.

 "Continuing on the current path is not an option.
 Europe must act now," the joint statement said.

-The policy paper was drawn up for the Leaders' Retreat in Alden Biesen in Belgium on February 12, where German Chancellor Friedrich Merz and Italian Prime Minister Giorgia Meloni will press for a coordinated EU strategy to support businesses and attract investment.
+The policy paper was drawn up for the Leaders' Retreat in Alden Biesen in Belgium on February 12, where German Chancellor Friedrich Merz and Italian Prime Minister Giorgia Meloni will press for a coordinated EU strategy to support businesses, attract investment and strengthen the single market.

-The paper urges leaders to use the meeting and the European Council gathering in March to agree upon concrete commitments.
+It urges leaders to use the meeting and a European Council gathering in March to agree upon concrete commitments.

 It proposes fast-track approval procedures, routine repeals of outdated laws and stricter scrutiny of new rules, with regular reports to EU leaders on progress.